SomyaAgar/Bengaluru_House_Price_Prediction/README.md

 The dataset used is obtained from Kaggle (https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data), **Bengaluru House Data**, which contains  9 features :

-Area Type
+- Area Type    : Type of area house exist
-Availability
+- Availability : Date of availabity
-Location
+- Location     : Locality of house
-Size
+- Size         : Size of house (1BHK, 2BHK, etc)
-Society
+- Society      : Name of the society where house is located
-Total sqft
+- Total sqft   : Total area of huse in square feet
-bath
+- bath         : Number of bathrooms in the house
-balcony
+- balcony      : Number of balconies in the house
-price
+- price        : Price of the house in INR

 ---
 ## Project Workflow